Boat Titles and Registration

 Florida statutes 327 and 328 regulate the administration and enforcement of vessel registration and titling laws, as well as boating safety.
-All motor vessels, documented vessels included, operated on state waters must be numbered and titled in Florida, except those used exclusively on private lakes.
+All motor vessels, operated on state waters must be numbered and titled in Florida, except those used exclusively on private lakes.
 A non-resident vessel which is already registered by another state can be operated in Florida waters for 90 days before Florida registration is required.

 Registration carries with it the payment of a fee, and the issuance of a Florida registration number and decal that must be affixed to the vessel.
 All boats are registered starting at midnight of your birthday and expire at midnight of your birthday the following year.
 Fees are based on the length of the vessel with the exception of canoes and non-motorized vessels less than 12 feet in length.
 Vessel Fee Schedule